ap0nia/eden-query/clean-docs/docs/eden-query/index.md

 This library supports the [same transformer API as tRPC](https://trpc.io/docs/server/data-transformers).

 :::info
-The transformers only modify `request.body`. i.e. NOT GET, OPTIONS, or HEAD requests; only POST, PUT, PATCH, etc.
+The transformers will only modify `request.body`.
+So this will **NOT** affect GET, OPTIONS, or HEAD requests; only POST, PUT, PATCH, etc.
 :::

-Read more about this libary's transformers [here](./transformers).
+Read more about this Eden-Query transformers [here](./transformers).

 ## Notes